Select Page

 Jerry Barkley, 1994

 In the Bullseye Breach incident, Jerry Barkley diagnosed how Russian mobsters stole millions of credit card numbers from Bullseye Stores over the internet.
 During the MOA incident in Virus Bomb, Jerry uncovered the largest cyberattack in history and shut down a biological attack that could have killed thousands.
-But Jerry and adversity are long-time acquaintances.
+Jerry also helped Jesse Jonsen deal with a human trafficking ring in Trafficking U.

 Contents